ToniRose92/Decoding-the-Influence-of-Movie-Reviews/README.md

 2. Install dependencies: `pip install -r requirements.txt`
 3. Run the Jupyter notebook for analysis.

+## Key Takeaways

+### Conclusions Drawn
+The conclusions from the analysis are multi-layered and insightful.
+Positive sentiments in reviews were found to have a statistically significant positive impact on revenue for both actors and directors.

+### Effective Storytelling Through Tools and Graphical Representations
+For effective storytelling, sophisticated tools like Generalized Linear Models (GLMs) and Mixed-Effects models were used.
+These tools were instrumental in providing a nuanced understanding of the complex relationships at play.

+### Recommendations Based on Findings
+Based on the analysis, two key recommendations are provided for encouraging positive reviews and for future research focus.

 ## Contact
 Feel free to reach out via [LinkedIn](https://www.linkedin.com/in/tonirgaray/) for collaboration or questions.